nrwl/nx-workshop/docs/lab13/LAB.md

 9. In `libs/api/util-notifications/src/lib/api-util-notifications.ts`
     - Try to import a `feature` lib
     - It should correctly fail because the type hierarchy is not respected

+10. **BONUS -** Currently, the schema passed to the schematic is of type `any` - `tools/schematics/util-lib/index.ts` Try to create an interface for it that respects the schematic's schema.

+11. **BONUS BONUS** - try to create another similar schematic, but for "feature" libs.

 ---